plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

  - No code duplication in resulting bundles

 **Cons:**
- - consumers need to require the plotly.js modules with a longer path e.g.
+ - Consumers need to require the plotly.js modules with a longer path e.g.
    `require('plotly.js/lib/bar')`
- - webpack users will need to add [ify-loader](https://github.com/hughsk/ify-loader) to their config file
+ - Webpack users will need to add [ify-loader](https://github.com/hughsk/ify-loader) to their config file